sdd/kiddo/README.md

 kiddo = "4.2.0"
 ```

-Add points to kdtree and query nearest n points with distance function
+Add points to kd-tree and query nearest n points with distance function
 ```rust
 use kiddo::{KdTree, SquaredEuclidean};